AbstractLogix/caliberhairstudiomobile/README.md

 Tech
 •	React Native
 o	Expo
-o	Redux
 o	Tailwind CSS
 o	React native elements, vector icons, and safe area context
-•	Java
-o	Spring boot ( serverless )
-	Spring Web
-	JPA
-	H2 ( in memory store for now )
-•	Db
-o	SQLite
-o	Local storage ( photos of products and others will be stored in minimum resolution for less important images to reduce size on device when there is no internet connection )

 Architecture
 Square integration is the crux of this application and I’ve decided to use Square’s payment SDK to handle payments.